Sara-Laila/systemdesign/README.md

 6. Use a web browser to check what is happening at `localhost:3000`
 7. Use another web browser to check what is happening at `localhost:3000`
 8. Use another device to check what is happening at `<your IP address>:3000` (for this you may need to adjust your computer's firewall to allow connections to Node)

-That should be enough to get started.
-Happy tinkering!